xinjin/course-net/assignments/assignment2/README.md

 <img src="our-CDN.png" title="Video CDN in assignment 2" alt="" width="330" height="111"/>

-You'll write the gray-shaded components in the figure above.
+You'll write the Proxy in the figure above for this assignment.

 **Browser.** You'll use an off-the-shelf web browser (Firefox) to play videos served by your CDN (via your proxy).